-- The metal industry uses a lot of energy, but is also a prerequisite for sustainable renewable energy production. - Wind turbines contain more than 70% steel. - Steel is an important material in hydropower which accounts for 93,4% of Norwegian power production.
+- The metal industry uses a loy of energy, but is also a prerequisite for sustainable renewable energy production - Wind turbines contain more than 70% steel - Steel is an important material in hydropower which accounts for 93,4% of Norwegian power production.
 Here, steel is used in generators, among other things.

-Ferrosilicon is used in the steel and iron industry.
-3-4 kilograms of FeSi is used to produce one tonne of regular carbon steel, whereas stainless steel requires 5-10 times the amount.
+Ferrosilicon are used in the steel and iron industry.
+3-4 kilograms of FeSi is used to produce one ton of regular carbon steel, whereas stainless steel requires 5-10 times.